 Previously, Kay said that Harry Potter and the Goblet of Fire Illustrated Edition would not be released in 2018, as many expected, due to the amount of work involved in illustrating the second-longest book in Rowling’s series.

-Kay says that the wait for Goblet of Fire Illustrated is going to be worth it.
-“I’m REALLY enjoying having more time on the Goblet of Fire than previous books,” he writes, “so hopefully there will be more to see in the fourth Potter book when it hits the shops in 2019, and I’m having great fun planning it.
+Kay also said that the wait for the Goblet of Fire Illustrated Edition is going to be worth it.
+“I’m REALLY enjoying having more time on the Goblet of Fire than previous books,” he wrote in 2017, “so hopefully there will be more to see in the fourth Potter book when it hits the shops in 2019, and I’m having great fun planning it.
 I want to hide lots of Easter eggs in Goblet, a luxury usually because it takes a lot of planning.”

-Kay says he started working on the book in September 2017.
-If the Goblet of Fire Illustrated Edition isn’t released until Fall 2019, he’ll have had close to two years to work on the tome.
+Kay said he started working on the book in September 2017, meaning he’ll have had close to two years to work on the tome.

-The new books are must-have’s for Harry Potter fans, as they present the series in an entirely new light.
+The new Illustrated Editions are must-have’s for Harry Potter fans, as they present the series in an entirely new light.
 They’re also a great way to introduce new generations of readers to J.K.
 Rowling’s work.